Sindurav/CodingInterviews/Akuna Capital Junior Python Developer/README.md

 Check the following statements that are true.
 Pick the correct choices
-- It is more time efficiently to iterate through a doubly linked list in reverse than a singly linked list in reverse
+- It is more time efficiently to iterate through a doubly linked list in reverse than a singly linked list in reverse ======> Correct Answer
 - A doubly linked list is more space efficient than a singly linked list
 - Deleting a node in a doubly linked list is more time efficient than deleting a node in a singly linked list
 - Singly and doubly linked list are more efficient than an array